somedatapacket/docs.humio.com/content/concepts/ingest-flow.md

 {{< /mermaid >}}
 </figure>

-Exactly which partition the event ends up on is chosen at random.
+Exactly which partition the event ends up on is chosen at random for each data source.
 If you are not familiar with Kafka, don't worry.
-You can think of a partition has a queue of work ready to be processed.
+You can think of a partition as a queue of work ready to be processed.

 ## The __Digest__ Phase {#digest}